ThatNinjaGuy/linkedin-job-assist/README.md

   - Simple navigation between the Profile and Generator pages.
   - Responsive design with a focus on usability.

+- **Development Mode**:
+  - Control API usage with a flag to prevent unnecessary calls during development.

 ## Components

 - **App**: The main component that manages the navigation between the Profile and Generator pages.